5 Tokyo Districts Absolutely Not to Miss

 If you want to tour the National Diet Building’s House of Representatives, you will need a reservation, click here for details.

-Here, you’ll find the epicenter of the Lolita fashion culture which makes it one of the most interesting places to take pictures in all of Tokyo.
+Here, you’ll find the epicenter of the Lolita fashion culture, which makes it one of the top places for street photography.

-Take the train to Meujijinju Mai or Harajuku Station.
+Take the train to Meiji-Jinju Mai or Harajuku Station.
 Or walk from Shibuya.

 Technically, Minatomirai is located in Yokohama which is slightly south of Tokyo.
 But, Minatomirai is a beautiful and utopian city along the water which is unlike anywhere else in the world.
 It’s also ripe with shopping and is close to Yokohama’s Chinatown.
 Spend a day here and you won’t regret it.